ruby-news/ruby-news.github.io/contribute.md

 After you wrote an article, you need to push it to the codebase.
 For pushing an article to the codebase:

 * You can fork the project, and write some articles there:
-  + All the articles goes to `_posts/` directory
+  + All the articles go to `_posts/` directory
   + All the images goes to `_images/yyyy-mm-dd/` directory, where the yyyy is your post year, mm is the month and dd is the date.

 * If your git skill is a bit rusty, feel free to drag-drop articles to your forked copy of this repo.
 And send us a Pull Request.

 * You will be an author of that article once your contribution is merged by the moderators.
-* You don't have to worry SEO and search features, everything is just automatic :)
+* You don't have to worry about SEO and search features, everything is just automatic :)

 ##### Let us know your thoughts below in the comments!